-The first thing to do is to review the brochure and the rule book associated with your class of test.
+The first thing to do is to review the AKC web page for hunt tests and the rule book associated with your class of test.
 Find out what class you and your pup want to work towards and begin training and/or polishing for the class in which you intent to compete.
 After having competed in a few hunt tests myself I can tell you that the best way to learn more about them is to visit a hunt test sponsored by a local club.
 The people at these events are often very friendly and willing to help a newcomer learn the ropes.

 Once you know the basic rules and have begun preparing it’s time to find out when you want to compete.
 There are a number of ways to find events.
 You can check with your local dog clubs, the DNR event calendar, and more.
 However, the easiest method to find AKC sanctioned events is to use the AKC event search for pointing dog hunt tests.

 Once you select an event you’ll need to register.
 To do so you’ll need to complete and submit a premium for the event you wish to enter.
 This information can be found at either the dog club web site or the AKC listing for the event.
 Be mindful that these events have a deadline within which your premium must be received.
 You can find this date as well as the location the premium must be mailed to on the premium itself.

 So the day has come.
 You’ve trained, you’ve studied the rules, you’re ready to rock.
 The important thing is to be calm and confident.
 Your dogs read a lot of what you think and feel through your body language and emotion.
 If you’re out of control and wildly nervous they will be too.
 Fear not; those of us at Bird Dog Life are here to help.
 Before you leave for the day of the event review our pointing dog hunt test tips and our hunt test gear check list for a lot of hints, tips, and ideas to help make your first hunt test experience a positive and successful one!